 -John “Pathfinder” Lester

-UPDATE Aug 13 2014: A group of 20 folks from the Hypergrid Safari visited Pathlanda today.
+UPDATE Aug 13 2014: The Hypergrid Safari visited Pathlanda today.
 Here’s a great writeup of the event from Thirza Ember.